 According to ASC 842, a contract contains a lease if, “the contract conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.”
 This definition includes any agreement, even those that are not specifically lease agreements.

 Even before ASC 842, organizations were supposed to classify portions of agreements as lease contracts if they met the above definition, but there was less reason to do so without operating leases being recorded on the balance sheet.

 The new lease standard, ASC 842, makes it more imperative that companies account for all leases in their contracts.
 Read more about the new standard and how it’s changing lease accounting here.

-Agreements with embedded leases are contracts that have leases in them, but they might be a bit hard to properly identify.
+Agreements with embedded leases are contracts that have leases in them, and they can take some effort to properly identify.
 In order for a contract to be considered to have an embedded lease, it must:

 Assets in a lease can be identified either explicitly, with something like a serial number, or implicitly, such as delivering an asset to a customer’s location.
 However, if a lessor has the substantive right to substitute the asset mentioned in the contract, the asset is no longer considered identified.

 Convey the right to control the use of the identified asset